haskellfoundation/HaskellSchool/en/lessons/basics/containers.md

 ## Vectors

 Sometimes we want a list like container where we can have performant indexed access.
-In fact arrays are often the primitive sequential data structure in lots of popular programming langauges (rhymes with guava equipped).
-Well Haskell has those kinds of data structures too, and the most popular implementation is the `Vector` type from the `vector` library.
+In fact arrays are often the primitive sequential data structure in lots of popular programming langauges.
+Haskell has this kind of data structures too, and the most popular implementation is the `Vector` type from the `vector` library.

 One of the coolest things about the `Vector` type is that it offers `𝛰(1)` indexed access.
 The `vector` library offers both a safe and unsafe index